deficollective/defiscan/src/content/protocols/rocket-pool.md

 For the oDAO:

--   Once a proposal is submitted on-chain, there is a 7-day deliberation period before voting begins.
+-   Once a proposal is submitted on-chain, there is a **7-day deliberation period** before voting begins.
--   After the deliberation period, oDAO members vote, and once the quorum is met, the proposal can be executed on-chain instantly.
+-   After the deliberation period, oDAO members vote, and once the quorum is met, the proposal can be **executed on-chain instantly**.

 > It is important to note that the current governance setup includes the pDAO guardian, which is controlled by the team and has the **authority to bypass all delays for pDAO proposals**.
 However, no such override exists for oDAO proposals (includes smart contract upgrades).

 Additional considerations are the time required to unstake assets for node operators.
-Unstaking RPL from a minipool currently takes 28 days, while unstaking ETH from a validator depends on the network’s validator exit queue.
-Additionally, users wishing to swap rETH for ETH natively within Rocket Pool are constrained by the available balance in the `RocketDepositPool` contract (available by calling this [method](https://etherscan.io/address/0xdd3f50f8a6cafbe9b31a427582963f465e745af8#readContract#F1)).
-As ETH is allocated to minipools, users that are not node operators cannot directly exchange rETH for ETH at the protocol’s native rate and must instead rely on liquidity pools from secondary markets.
+Unstaking RPL from a minipool is subject to a 28-day waiting period since the last staking or restaking action, while unstaking ETH from a validator depends on the network’s validator exit queue.
+Additionally, users wishing to swap rETH for ETH natively within Rocket Pool are limited by the excess deposit pool balance in the `RocketDepositPool` contract, as well as the rETH contract balance `RocketTokenRETH` (total available can be queried by calling this [method](https://etherscan.io/address/0xae78736Cd615f374D3085123A210448E74Fc6393#readContract#F8)).
+This limitation arises because ETH is allocated to minipools, leaving insufficient native liquidity for direct exchanges.
+As a result, non node-operators are unable to exchange rETH for ETH at the protocol's native rate and must rely on liquidity pools from secondary markets (small premium).

 > Exit window score: H